 For many website owners, blogging has become a full-time career.
 However, just putting a lot of hours into your work doesn’t necessarily mean you’ll generate an income.
 In many cases, you’ll want to find a way to monetize your blog’s content.

-In this post, we’ll discuss how affiliate marketing actually works.
+In this post, we’ll discuss how an affiliate marketing blog actually works.
 We’ll also explain how you can use it to start monetizing your blog posts.
 Let’s get started!

 What Affiliate Marketing Is (And Why It’s Important)